One of the questions I’m often asked by readers, is how to pick a blog niche.

 Before you launch a fan blog devoted to the cartoon though, it’s important to take a step back and ask a crucial question—is there a paying audience for this niche?

-For a blog niche to work (assuming you plan to make money at some point), you need an audience of people who’ll potentially spend money on products or services related to that niche—whether you create those yourself or not.
+For a blog niche to work (assuming you plan to make money at some point), you need to first have an audience to promote your blog to… and have relative certainty that they’ll potentially spend money on products or services related to that niche—whether you create those yourself or not.

 To establish whether or not a paying audience exists for your blog niche in question, ask yourself:

 - Are there any books or magazines relating to this niche?
-Use a bit of common sense here: if there’s a self-published book with zero reviews and zero visibility on Amazon, then it’s probably not a sign that there’s a large paying audience out there.
-You're hoping to evaluate whether or not others are already earning revenue in this space.
+Use a bit of common sense here: if there’s a self-published eBook with zero reviews and zero visibility on Amazon, then it’s probably not a sign that there’s a large paying audience out there.
+You’re hoping to evaluate whether or not others are already earning revenue in this space.
+Consider also that you could eventually sell online courses to an audience willing to purchase education materials on these popular blog topics.

 - Are there products (or services) aimed at this audience?
 Let’s say you’re considering the blog niche—new parents of twins, which is based on your own experience.
 There are definitely products aimed at parents of twins (plus the vast majority of products aimed at any parents could work too).
-The existence of lots of products is (a) a sign that there’s a paying audience out there and (b) a source of potential advertising or affiliate income or you.
+The existence of lots of products is (a) a sign that there’s a paying audience out there and (b) a source of potential advertising or affiliate programs to generate income for you.
+Affiliate marketing is a great way to monetize your blog, especially if there’s a heavily reviewed product or service in your blog niche (take for example my compilation of honest Bluehost reviews)—product reviews are a great way to monetize.

-- Are companies advertising products relating to your keywords?
-For instance, if the niche you’re considering is “organic gardening,” then you can type that into Google, plus other related phrases such as “gardening tools” and “organic pesticides.”
+- Are companies advertising products related to your keywords?
+For instance, if the niche you’re considering is “organic gardening,” then you can type that into a free keyword research tool (or Google), plus other related phrases such as “gardening tools” and “organic pesticides.”
 Do any ads appear?
-If you can’t find ads for any (or many) of your keywords, then you might find this is a tricky topic to monetize.
+If you can’t find ads for any (or many) of your keywords, then you might find this is a tricky blog topic to monetize.
+Pro tip: create Google Alerts for relevant terms you want to monitor in your niche.

 If your answers to these questions still sound promising, then let’s keep moving ahead.